 Fresh apricots are loose-stoned fruit that range in colour from pale yellow to flushed pink.
 When ripe, their flesh is sweet, soft and juicy.
+Try our delicious recipes for apricot tart, jam and cake.

 Apricots are at their best and cheapest in July, but avoid any fruit that feels spongy.